upenndigitalscholarship/printing-in-prisons/blog/vgupta.md

 ## The Long Road to Freedom:
 Despite the letter of support written by the honor club, Weber's journey towards freedom was not straightforward or without strife.
 Weber applied for parole six times before finally being granted release.
-Each denial must have been difficult, being told you are not fit to be part of society, but Weber remained steadfast on achieving his goal relying on the support and strength given to him by the encouragement of his honor club peers.
+Each denial must have been difficult, being told you are not fit to be part of society, but Weber remained steadfast on achieving his goal, relying on the support and strength given to him by the encouragement of his honor club peers.

 <br>